 Students use eTAP's tutorial style learning to supplement their existing classroom and textbook instruction.
 The lessons and the attached resources are easily used to provide further detail, more practice, and remediation, as necessary. eTAP simplifies instruction for students that have had difficulty succeeding in the traditional classroom.
-And, as a result, has greatly increased the success of students with different learning styles by allowing them to select the learning resources that best fit their needs.
+This has greatly increased the success of students with different learning styles by allowing them to select the learning resources that best fit their needs.

 Our program is self-administered and uses formative assessments with Pretest, Practice and Post Tests.
-After taking the pretest, a student who gets all answers correct can advance to the next lesson.
-Alternatively, incorrect answers identify what the student needs to learn.
+After taking the pretest, a student can advance to the lesson.
+Incorrect answers identify what the student needs to learn.
 They read the instruction, watch the videos and take the practice test.
 Finally, when they get correct answers on the post test, they print out the page as a record portfolio of the school work they have completed.
 This portfolio record can be used to track what the student has learned, and can also be used to satisfy local school agencies' requirements.
 If you decide to enroll your child in school at a later time, these records will help the school determine the right grade placement for your child.
 Also, eTAP's student management software saves a record of all tests completed on your computer.
 The post test should only be taken after students complete the pre test, read the instruction and watch a video.
-The post test record will be used to determine the students final grade with emphasis on the score recieved the first time the post is taken.
-Also a midterm and final test will be used to determnine a students final grade.
+The post test record will be used to determine the students final grade.
+Each course also includes a midterm, quarter exams and a final exam that will be used to determnine a students course grade.

 The instruction style for high school is independent self-study.
 The parent/teacher provides guidance and assistance as needed.
-The program is academic and provides the courses typically required for entrance to college.
+Our online high school program is academic and provides the courses typically required for entrance to college.

 The core curriculum is then rounded out with valuable Test Preparation courses provided for the CAHSEE/CAHSPE, SAT, ACT, GED and ASVAB exams